 We can rely on the Lord because He is the covenant-keeping God.
-The name “Yah” found in the NKJV is a shortened form of Yahweh or Jehovah, the self-existent One.
+The name “Lord” here is Yahweh or Jehovah, the self-existent One.
 He is unlimited and unchanging.
 He can be trusted to keep His promises.
 It’s very interesting that once again Isaiah gives us a double dose of a word.
 It’s as if he can’t find an adjective to describe the awesomeness of the Almighty so he simply repeats himself: “The Lord, the Lord.”
 This is one of only two times this is done in the entire Bible.
 Isaiah impresses on us what he cannot express with human vocabulary.

-Do you think God is too puny to handle your problems?
-You can rely on Him because He is our “everlasting strength.”
+Do you think God is not big enough to handle your problems?
+You can rely on Him because He is the “Rock Eternal.”
 It’s one thing to have right beliefs; it’s another to believe that God can handle your hurts and give you peace in the middle of your problems.
-The word “strength” actually is the word “rock.”
 This is where the hymn “Rock of Ages” gets its theme: “Rock of Ages, cleft for me, let me hide myself in Thee.”
 God has given us a place to hide and it’s found in a personal relationship with Him.

 Friends, the only way to find peace, peace is to rely on the Rock of Ages, whose name is Jehovah, Jehovah!